NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 ### 2.2.1 Language Detection

-At the beginning of a session, the Game Master MUST ask the player to enter:
+At the beginning of a session, the Game Master MUST ask the player to enter "Hello." in their preferred language.

-> "Hello."

-in their preferred language.

-The Game Master SHOULD infer the player's language from the response and conduct the remainder of the session in that language unless the player later requests otherwise.
+The Game Master MUST infer the player's language from the response and conduct the remainder of the session in that language unless the player later requests otherwise.

 ---